Loading...

 ALSO READ | Trump Greenlights US Air Defense Systems for Ukraine in Dramatic Policy Shift

-What the executive order changes about citizenship rules
+What does the executive order change about citizenship rules

 The order, titled “Protecting the Meaning and Value of American Citizenship,” denies citizenship to children born after February 20, 2025, if neither parent is a U.S. citizen or lawful permanent resident at the time of birth.